MERG-DEV/cbusdefs/README.md

 A zip of the new generated files can also be uploaded onto the MERG Knowledgebase/Wiki for those who do not use GitHub.

+For WIP working towards a new version, a branch can be created for that development and changes applied there.
+This means that master will always reflect the latest released version.